Harford County Creates 'Libation Trail' Featuring 10 Locations

 BEL AIR, Md.
 (WJZ) — Harford County really likes their trails.
 No, we’re not talking about hiking trails.

-After the success of the summer snowball trail, where the county laid out some of the best spots for an icy treat, they have something new- perfect for fall.
+After the success of the summer snowball trail where the county laid out some of the best spots for an icy treat, they have something new and perfect for fall.

 Visit Harford County’s new libation trail features brews, wines and spirits from 10 different places across the county.